derrenpamintuan/Holiday_Travels/README.md

 # ajax-project

-A dynamic HTML, CSS, and JavaScript solo project for travel enthusiasts who want to acquire information on upcoming holidays around the world.
+A front-end web application for travel enthusiasts who want to acquire information on upcoming holidays around the world.

 ## Why I built this

 As a travel fanatic, I wanted to build an application that lets curious people research holidays in different parts of the world before visiting the location.

 ## Technologies Used

+- JavaScript (ES5/ES6)
+- JSON
+- AJAX
+- CSS3
+- HTML5
+- Figma
+- REST API
+- Visual Studio Code

 ## Live Demo